laravel-pay/website/docs/about.md

 ### How can I get support?

 If you need help with anything, you can create an issue on github.
-If the issue relates to a specific channel, you should create the issue it that repository.
-There's a link at the top of each documentation page to the channel's github repository.
+If the issue relates to a specific provider, you should create the issue it that repository.
+There's a link at the top of each documentation page to the provider's github repository.
 A list of [all the repos can be found here](https://github.com/laravel-pay?type=source).

-If you have questions about the project in general, please create an issue in the [channels repo](https://github.com/laravel-pay/channels)
+If you have questions about the project in general, please create an issue in the [provider repo](https://github.com/laravel-pay/payment-providers)

-If you have found a security issue in one of the channels, try to contact the maintainer using the email in the channel's readme.
-If you can't get in contact with them, please email [atymicq@gmail.com](mailto:atymicq@gmail.com) and I'll address the issue.
+If you have found a security issue in one of the providers, try to contact the maintainer using the email in the provider's readme.
+If you can't get in contact with them, please email [elsayedkamal581999@gmail.com](mailto:elsayedkamal581999@gmail.com) and I'll address the issue.

 ### Who owns the work?